Bread in culture: Europe

-There is a wide variety of traditional breads in Great Britain, often baked in a rectangular tin form.
+There is a wide variety of traditional breads in Great Britain, often baked in rectangular tins.
 Round loaves are also produced, such as the North East England specialty called a stottie cake.
-A cob is a small round loaf.
+A cob is a small, round loaf.
 A cottage loaf is made of two balls of dough, one on top of the other, to form a figure-of-eight shape.
-There are many variations on bread rolls, such as baps, barms, breadcakes and so on.
+There are many variations on bread rolls, such as baps, barms, breadcakes, and so on.
 The Chorleywood process for mass-producing bread was developed in England in the 1960s before spreading worldwide.
-Mass-produced sliced white bread brands such as Wonderloaf and Mother's Pride have been criticized on grounds of poor nutritional value and taste of the loaves produced.
+Mass-produced sliced white bread brands such as Wonderloaf and Mother's Pride have been criticized for poor nutritional value and the taste of their loaves.

 In Spain, the traditional bread is in a long loaf, similar to the French baguette but wider.
-One can buy it freshly made every morning in the traditional bakeries, where there is a large assortment of bread.
-A smaller version is known as bocadillo, an iconic piece of the Hispanic cuisine.
-In Spain, especially in the Mediterranean area, there have been guilds of bakers for over 750 years.
+One can buy freshly made bread every morning at traditional bakeries, which offer a large assortment of bread.
+A smaller version is known as bocadillo, an iconic dish in Hispanic cuisine.
+In Spain, especially in the Mediterranean region, bakers' guilds have existed for over 750 years.
 The bakers guild in Barcelona was founded in 1200 AD.
-There is a region called Tierra del Pan ("Land of the Bread"), located in the province of Zamora, where economy was in the past joined to this activity.
+There is a region called Tierra del Pan ("Land of the Bread"), located in the province of Zamora, where the economy was in the past joined to this activity.

 According to Guinness World Records, Turkey has the largest per capita consumption of bread in the world as of 2000, with 199.6 kg (440 lb) per person; Turkey is followed in bread consumption by Serbia and Montenegro with 135 kg (297 lb 9.9 oz), and Bulgaria with 133.1 kg (293 lb 6.9 oz).